tbresson/Docs/Powershell.md

     -or
     &                               # Call operator, e.g. $a = "Get-ExecutionPolicy"; & $a (run the content of the variable)

+## Properties

+    Custom property                 # E.g. Get-Process | select Name, @{Name='Runtime';Expression={(Get-Date) - $_.StartTime}}
+    -ExpandProperty                 # If the property contains a nested object, an array of objects or you simply want the value

+## CIM - Common Information Model

+    Get-CimClass                    # E.g. Get-CimClass -ClassName Win32_OperatingSystem
+    Get-CimInstance                 # E.g. Get-CimInstance -ClassName Win32_BIOS | Select Manufacturer, SerialNumber
+    New-CimSession                  # E.g. New-CimSession -Computername srv1 -credential company\administrator

 ## Output

-    -Format-Table (or -FT)          # Formats the output in table form (Excel like) -AutoSize                       # Used with -FT to prevent truncating columns (except if there are no room at the end of the screen)
+    -Format-List (or -FL)           # Formats the output in a list (line by line; used if many properties are listed) -Format-Table (or -FT)          # Formats the output in table form (Excel like) -AutoSize                       # Used with -FT to prevent truncating columns (except if there are no room at the end of the screen)
+    -Format-Wide                    #
-    -Format-List (or -FL)           # Formats the output in a list (line by line; used if many properties are listed) -Out-GridView                   # Used after a pipeline to output the result in a grid Window
+    -Out-GridView                   # Used after a pipeline to output the result in a grid Window

 ## File output

-    -Out-File fileName.txt
-    -Export-CSV fileName.csv
+    -Out-File fileName.txt          # -NoClubber (won't overwrite existing file), -Append (append to an existing file) -Export-CSV fileName.csv

 ## Run / Execute